-Separately, we also make minority stake investments in companies.
-If the companies in which we have invested are unable to execute their plans and succeed in their respective markets, we may not benefit from such investments, and we could potentially lose the amounts we invested.
-We evaluate our investments on a regular basis to determine if impairments have occurred and have recorded impairment charges in past years.
-These and future impairment charges could have a material and adverse impact on our operating results.
-We recognized impairment charges of US\$13 thousand on our investments in Cashido in 2016 and US\$120 thousand in Cashido and Vastview in 2017.
+In addition, from time to time, we have made investments in private companies and had approximately US\$4.2 million of investments as of December 31, 2018.
+If the companies that we invested in are unable to execute their plans and succeed in their respective markets, we may not benefit from such investments, and we could potentially lose the amounts we invested.
+We evaluate our investment portfolio on a regular basis to determine if impairments have occurred.
+If the operations of any businesses that we have invested decline significantly, we could incur impairment charges that could have a material impact on our results of operations.
+In 2017, we recognized total impairment charges of US\$120 thousand for our Cashido and Vastview investments.